Why use an online marketplace?

 Marketplaces vary in their pricing structure, but generally you pay a small fee to list an item in your shop.
-On Folksy that’s just 15p+VAT – we need to add VAT because we’re a British company and we pay all our taxes :) Then once you sell an item, you pay a commission fee to the marketplace (only 6%+VAT with us, compared with 25%+VAT on Not On The High Street).
+On Folksy that’s just 15p+VAT – we need to add VAT because we’re a British company and we pay all our taxes :) Then once you sell an item, you pay a commission fee to the marketplace (only 6%+VAT with us).

 Low fees and low commission make Folksy a really inexpensive way to start selling your work and very low risk.
 So you can test the market, experiment with products and try out new ideas without spending much at all.
 It’s also nice to know that when something sells through Folksy, over 90% of the money goes directly to the maker – unlike when you sell through a shop or gallery.

-If you’re planning on listing a lot, or just want to have peace of mind, you can also upgrade to a Folksy Plus account, which costs £45 a year but allows you to list as many things as you like for free!
+If you’re planning on listing a lot, or just want to have peace of mind, you can also upgrade to a Folksy Plus account, which only costs £5 a month and allows you to list as many things as you like!

 Read more about the Folksy Plus Account